2026 Analyst Ranking · Generative AI Development Companies Review

 RAG Pipeline and LLM Integration Depth

-The firm's GenAI service line explicitly covers retrieval-augmented generation, LLM integration across six foundation model families, custom model fine-tuning, and post-deployment maintenance.
+The firm's applied-AI service line covers retrieval-augmented generation, provider-agnostic LLM integration, AI agents with LangChain, LangGraph and MCP, and evaluation and observability for production output quality.
 Combined with their data engineering practice, this means both the AI layer and the data layer that RAG systems depend on are covered by one partner—reducing coordination overhead for product teams.
+As an specialist in the Anthropic and OpenAI model families, the firm keeps this layer model-agnostic across Claude, GPT and open-weight models.

 Selective Hiring and Engineer Retention